Table of Contents

 - An investigator who has experience conducting workplace investigations

-- Individuals with expertise in the relevant areas (e.g. employment law, human resources, etc.)
+- Individuals with expertise in the relevant areas (e.g., employment law, human resources, etc.)

 The investigation team should be able to work collaboratively and effectively communicate with one another to ensure that they conduct the investigation in a timely and efficient manner.

-It is vital to ensure that we avoid all potential conflicts of interest when assembling your team.
+It is vital to ensure that we avoid all potential conflicts of interest when assembling a team.
 All members should be able to work together collaboratively towards a common goal, delivering a fair and accurate result.

 2) Take Action Promptly

-One of the most important things to do when conducting a workplace investigation is promptly taking action.
+One of the most important things to do when conducting a workplace investigation is promptly take action.
 You can collect relevant information and testimonies while they are still fresh in people’s minds by taking action quickly.
 Prompt action can help ensure that the situation does not escalate.